 On the B2B side of the business, however, things were much more real and cutthroat.
 De Beers pricing strategy uses a “take-it-or-leave-it” approach.
 They asserted their control of diamonds of the wholesale market.
 Their customers had to pretty much accept the De Beers’ terms of a fixed price or else they would leave with nothing.

-Wholesalers of fine goods didn’t want to leave negotiation with no de Beer diamonds though.
-They could see and feel the buzz around de Beer marketing campaign.
-They wanted a piece of the growing pie and acquiescence to de Beers terms.
+Wholesalers of fine goods didn’t want to leave the negotiation with no de Beer diamonds though.
+They could see and feel the buzz around the de Beer marketing campaign.
+They wanted a piece of the growing pie and acquiescence to de Beer’s terms.

-Today, the de Beers pricing strategy is changing somewhat: It is reshaping its pricing strategy to concentrate on stimulating demand rather than controlling the diamond market.
+Today, de Beer’s pricing strategy is changing somewhat: It is reshaping its pricing strategy to concentrate on stimulating demand rather than controlling the diamond market.
 Currently, there’s isn’t any universal pricing for diamonds as such.
 Unlike gold, for instance, diamonds do not have an official benchmark or standard.

-The problem with no official benchmark for diamonds is there there are too many unknowns in the diamond product: Its production, trading and finance are all vague and hard to audit.
+The problem with no official benchmark for diamonds is that there are too many unknowns in the diamond product.
+Its production, trading and finance are all vague and hard to audit.
 Any one of these factors can cause significant fluctuations in the final invoice price.

 Another problem for de Beer has been the UN Kimberley Process.
 A process that stemmed the flow of conflict diamonds from war-torn African nations.
 An above-board pricing strategy would legitimize the trade and would mean disaster for the illegal traders.
 And better profits for the diamond producers that in the past are getting the raw end of the deal.